-The reason puppies have to lose their baby teeth is because they simply outgrow them.
+The reason puppies have to lose their 28 baby teeth is because they simply outgrow them.
 As your puppy’s jaw grows, their milk teeth become loose and eventually fall out.
-The process of losing their baby teeth usually starts around four or five months of age.
+When do dogs lose baby teeth?
+The process of losing their baby teeth usually starts around 3 or 4 months of age.
 However, this can vary depending on the dog’s breed and individual growth rate.

-The Differences Between Deciduous Teeth and Permanent Teeth
+Differences Between Deciduous Teeth and Permanent Teeth

-What to Do During Puppy Teething?
+What to Do During Puppy Teething and Tooth Replacement?

 How to Feed a Teething Puppy?

-What Happens if a Puppy Swallows a Tooth?
+What Happens If a Puppy Swallows a Tooth?

-Do Dogs Lose Baby Teeth?
+Summary: Do Dogs Lose Baby Teeth?